whisthq/whist/main-webserver/README.md

 ![Python App CI](https://github.com/fractalcomputers/vm-webserver/workflows/Python%20App%20CI/badge.svg)

-Webserver to handle interfacing with Fractal cloud computers hosted on Azure, and for interfacing with a variety of website functionalities.
+This repo contains the code for the VM and user webserver, which handles interfacing between users and the Fractal cloud computers hosted on Azure (currently), and for interfacing with a variety of website functionalities.
 Runs Flask with Celery for asynchronous task handling.

 Production hosted on Heroku: https://cube-celery-vm.herokuapp.com